-Charlie Sheen Says HIV Medication Gave Him ‘Borderline Dementia’, Endorses Experimental New Drug PRO 140
+Charlie Sheen Says HIV Medication Gave Him ‘Borderline Dementia,’ Endorses Experimental New Drug PRO 140

 — Elijah Main (@ElijahMain) March 1, 2017

 Charlie has been beset by financial difficulties in recent years.
-In 2016, he requested that his $55,000 worth monthly child support obligation to his former wife, Brooke Mueller, be reduced.
+In 2016, he requested that his $55,000 monthly child support obligation to his former wife, Brooke Mueller, be reduced.
 He and Mueller broke up in 2011 after nearly three years of marriage.
 They have two twin boys together.

 Charlie Sheen also has two daughters with ex-wife and actress Denise Richards.

 Sheen recently purchased a home in Mexico to avoid the “rat race” in Hollywood.
-He now lives in a 3-bedroom, 2 1/2 bathroom, 2,700 SF home purchased from Baja realtor Scott Weird.
+He now lives in a three-bedroom, 2.5-bath, 2,700 SF home purchased from Baja realtor Scott Weird.

 [Featured Image by Jason Merritt/Getty Images]